Title & Abstracts | Home > Title & Abstracts |

 Presenter Andrus Giraldo (KIAS)

-Our problem of interest is the species abundance and extinction of a plant-pollinator empirical ecological network.
+Abstract Our problem of interest is the species abundance and extinction of a plant-pollinator empirical ecological network.
 A generalized Mutualistic-Competitive Lotka-Volterra equation is used to model its dynamical behavior, where some plants and pollinators have a mutualistic relation, and uniform intra-group competition exists.
 We consider two parameters in the Lotka-Volterra equation representing the strength of mutualism and competition.
 Thus, some species can go extinct under particular combinations of these two parameters.

 Using a dynamical system approach, we will show how we transform the species extinction problem into a bifurcation problem that can be readily solved using numerical continuation techniques.
 By doing so, we systematically build the species survival`s bifurcation (phase) diagram as a function of the mutualism and competition parameters.
 Furthermore, we unveiled the spontaneous existence of multistability, where different extinction scenarios emerge due to Hopf bifurcations.